Workday Rising is taking place October 1–4, 2018, at Mandalay Bay Resort and Casino in Las Vegas.

-You are welcome to submit as many unique proposals as you like.
+You are welcome to submit as many unique session proposals as you like.

-Only one main speaker is allowed per session.
-If you’d like to add a co-presenter, you may provide your rationale for the selection committee to review.
+Only one speaker is allowed per session.
+If you’d like to add a co-presenter, you must provide your rationale during the submission process.

 - Human Resources